DavidVDeaton/readme-generator/README.md

 Code can be copied from github and cloned to your terminal.
 Then, run npm install, and run node index.js from the same terminal.

 # Usage
-Simple application to help create better README.md.
+Simple application to help create better README.md files.

 # License
 MIT License